MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 ms.reviewer: krbjoran
 ---

-# Overview
+# Collaborate with a Remote Assist user via Microsoft Teams on mobile

 Dynamics 365 Remote Assist users and Microsoft Teams users can collaborate using a variety of devices to solve problems together, faster.
-Specifically, Dynamics 365 Remote Assist is available on HoloLens 1 and HoloLens 2, and also AR-capable iOS and Android mobile phones and tablets.
+Remote Assist is available on HoloLens 1 and HoloLens 2, and also AR-capable iOS and Android mobile phones and tablets.
 Remote collaborators can use Microsoft Teams on PC or mobile to collaborate with Remote Assist users.

-This document explains how you can use Microsoft Teams on mobile to collaborate with a Remote Assist user.
-The benefit of using Teams on mobile, as compared to PC, is that you can collaborate with Remote Assist users on-the-go.
+In this article, we'll explore how you can use Microsoft Teams on mobile to collaborate with a Remote Assist user.
+The benefit of using Teams on mobile (versus PC) is that you can collaborate with Remote Assist users on-the-go.

-When you use Teams on mobile (Android or iOS), you can collaborate in ad hoc one-to-one calls and Teams meetings with one person who is using Remote Assist on HoloLens 1 or 2 (a “Remote Assist HoloLens user”).
-You can also collaborate with one person who is using Remote Assist on mobile user (a “Remote Assist mobile user”).
+When you use Teams an Android or iOS device, you can collaborate in ad hoc one-to-one calls and Teams meetings with one person who is using Remote Assist on HoloLens 1 or 2.
+You can also collaborate with one person who is using Remote Assist on mobile.
 Learn the network requirements for a call here [need a link].

 However, the features you can use to collaborate differ depending on whether you are collaborating with a Remote Assist HoloLens user or Remote Assist mobile user, and whether you’re using a one-to-one call or a Teams meeting.